-I decided to write this blog for those new entrepreneurs curious about selling their handmade pieces at outdoor festivals.
+I decided to write this blog for those new entrepreneurs curious about selling their handmade pieces at art shows and outdoor festivals.
 I certainly can relate to those new entrepreneurs, I was once in their shoes.
-When I first began selling at festivals I was clueless how they worked until I did research and actually did a show.
+When I first began selling at art shows and festivals I was clueless how each worked.
+Once I did extensive research and participated in shows I gained clarity.
 Since launching my business, MONOLISA in November 2017 I have had the pleasure and experience of doing nearly 100 shows - outdoors and indoors throughout California.
 The outside shows are drastically different than the indoor shows.
 They take a tremendous amount of energy, equipment, logistics, battling the weather and are hard work.
 Each show I participate in delivers new lessons and valuable insight about growing my business.
 In this article "Lessons I Learned Selling at Outdoor Festivals" I will breakdown my personal experiences and insights with the goal of helping other artists.

 "This article is based on my personal experiences and may vary from someone else's.
 Thank you for reading about my journey."